-This model is equipped with a steering lock located at the base of the steering post next to the frame.
-To lock the steering, turn the handlebar fully right, insert the key into the lock, and turn key counterclockwise; then remove the key.
-To unlock the steering, insert the key into lock and turn the key clockwise; then remove the key.
+This model is equipped with a steering lock, to lock the steering, turn the handlebar fully left, insert the key into the lock, plug the lock into the right end of the handlebar and turn key counter-clockwise; then remove the key.
+To unlock the steering, insert the key into the lock and turn the key clockwise; then remove the lock and plug it in the initial position.